Lauterbrunnen , Switzerland

 Highest Railway Station

-Activities and Attractions: At Jungfraujoch, visitors can explore the Ice Palace, a labyrinth of ice sculptures, and enjoy panoramic views from the Sphinx Observation Deck.
-There are also opportunities for snow activities, even in the summer, making it a year-round destination.
+Activities and Attractions: At Jungfraujoch, tourists can take a Walk on the Ice, visit the Ice Palace, a maze of ice sculptures, and ride the lift to the Sphinx Observation Deck.
+The activities also include snow entertainment, which is even possible in the summer, making it a year-round destination.

 Schilthorn – Piz Gloria